nyasyamorina/wormhole/readme.md

 ## Advanced Usage

-The program itself (`special-relativity.exe` or `special-relativity`) is insufficient to run, external shader files are required, and user can provide custom shaders.
+The program itself (`schwarzschild.exe` or `schwarzschild`) is insufficient to run, external shader files are required, and user can provide custom shaders.
 Running the program in an empty folder with no arguments will generate the shaders used here.

 ### Parameters